rockerbacon/modorganizer2-linux-installer/steam-redirector/README.md

 A Makefile is provided for simplifying the whole process.

-- Running `make` will compile Windows binaries - these are the ones you want for the MO2 installer
+- Running `make` or `make main.exe` will compile Windows binaries - these are the ones you want for the MO2 installer
-- Running `make main-linux` will compile Linux binaries
+- Running `make main` will compile Linux binaries
 - Running `make all` will compile all binaries